iExecBlockchainComputing/documentation-tools/tools/iapp-generator/building-your-iexec-app.md

-# 🧑‍🏭 Crafting your iApp
+# 🧑‍🏭 Building Your iExec Application

 ## 🧰 Initialize your iApp